ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 }
 ```

-And it has the semantics one would expect, unlike how Blocks, Lambdas, or others with default by-value copying works.
+And it has the semantics one would expect, unlike how Blocks, Lambdas, or others with default by-value copying work.

 In the general case, this is what the paper `__self_func` was going to solve[^__self_func], but... that's going to need some time for me to convince WG14 that maybe it IS actually a good idea.
 We can probably just keep writing the buggy code a few dozen more times for the recursion case and keep leaving it error prone, but I'll try my best to convince them one more time that the above situation is very not-okay.